Michael Kim | |||||||||||

 |

-Michael ByungJu Kim (born 1963) is a Korean American billionaire businessman.[3]
+Michael ByungJu Kim (born 1963) is an American billionaire businessman of South Korean origin.[3]
 He is the founder and chairman of MBK Partners, a private equity firm headquartered in Seoul, South Korea.
 He has been called the "Godfather of Asian private equity".[4]

 Kim chairs the Board of Managers of Haverford College.[5]
-He has been named to Bloomberg’s Most Influential People[6] in the world and Forbes Asia’s Heroes of Philanthropy.[7]
+He has been named one of Bloomburg Markets' 50 most influential people[6] in the business and Forbes Asia’s Heroes of Philanthropy.[7]
 According to Forbes, Kim had a net wealth of $9.7 billion[8] as of April 2023, ranking him the richest person in Korea and #190 in the world.

 Michael B. Kim was born in Jinhae, South Gyeongsang Province, South Korea in 1963.[9]
 He grew up in Seoul.
 His family emigrated to New Jersey when he was a teen.
 Kim attended secondary school there and became a United States citizen.
 He graduated from Haverford College in 1985 with a degree in English.
 Kim received an MBA from the Harvard Business School in 1990 and was awarded a Fulbright Scholarship afterwards.[10]